 Are IPS good for gaming?

 To summarise, IPS gaming monitors are not only practical but also recommended.
-Adding further, unless you consider the HDMI or DisplayPort wire, the technology has exceeded its previous constraints and now offers the benefits of outstanding colors and viewing angles with no strings attached.
+Adding further, unless you consider the HDMI or DisplayPort wire, the technology has exceeded its previous constraints and now offers the benefits of great colors and viewing angles with no strings attached.

 Are LEDs bad for gaming?